-Pearl AI does not publish a pricing page, which makes it one of the most-Googled "how much does it cost?" questions in dental software.
-After pulling together third-party listings, partner promotions, and case studies, here is the clearest picture available in 2026 of what Pearl actually costs a single-location practice, a multi-doctor group, and an enterprise DSO — and whether the math holds up against the production lift Pearl claims.
+Pearl AI does not publish a pricing page, which makes its cost one of the most common questions dentists ask about dental AI software.
+After pulling together third-party directory listings, partner promotions, and published case studies, here is the clearest picture available in 2026 of what Pearl actually costs a single-location practice, a multi-doctor group, and an enterprise DSO — and whether the math holds up against the production lift Pearl reports.

 If you want the full feature deep-dive first, start with our Pearl review.
 This page focuses purely on the money.